 The main emphasis is on hands-on work by programming the robots in room reserved for these activities during the lab classes and at other times as well.
 The work should be done during the semester.
 We set three major milestones for evaluating different functionalities of the developed robot systems.
 The milestones are typically scheduled in the first week of April, May and June.
 The evaluation of the developed robotic systems on these milestones replaces the written exam.

 - nosilec: Danijel Skočaj

 Humans have always been interested in the idea of intelligent machines.
 Yet, what is intelligence?
 Is the computer which beats the world champion in chess really intelligent?
 Or the robot which independently researches the Mars' surface?
-What about the computer program which diagnoses cancer more accurately than physicians?
+What about the computer program which diagnoses cancer more accurately than medical experts?
 Do some characters in computer games act intelligently?
-Form the very beginning of computer era there are philosophical and scientific discussions about possibility to create an artificial system which will act intelligently.
-The research in the area of artificial intelligence has, besides clarifying the basic questions about intelligence, brought a series of tools and approaches for solving problems, which are difficult or even impossible to solve with other methods.
+Form the very beginning of the computer era there are philosophical and scientific discussions about possibility to create an artificial system which will act intelligently.
+The research in the area of artificial intelligence has clarified the basic questions about intelligence and brought a series of tools and approaches for solving problems, which are difficult or even impossible to solve with other methods.